From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 What Was SAP CRM (2000-2013)?

 SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
-That cloud revenue is the direct result of a two-decade migration away from on-premises.
+That cloud revenue didn’t appear overnight.
+It’s the result of two decades of migrating away from on-premises.

-The problem: cloud-native competitors like Salesforce launched in 1999 and grew rapidly.
-By the early 2010s, the market had shifted decisively toward SaaS.
+Then Salesforce showed up in 1999 and grew like wildfire.
+I remember the first time a prospect told me they were looking at Salesforce instead of SAP CRM.
+I thought they were joking.
+By the early 2010s, nobody was laughing.
+The market had moved decisively to SaaS.
 On-prem CRM meant slow upgrades, high maintenance costs, and limited mobile access.
 SAP needed a cloud answer.
+Fast.

 What Changed with Cloud for Customer / C4C (2013-2018)?

 Thirty per cent of organisations are now fully live on SAP S/4HANA Cloud Private Edition, up from 19% in 2024 (ERP Today, 2025).
-Cloud adoption is accelerating across all SAP products — CRM included.
+Cloud adoption is accelerating across all SAP products, and CRM was one of the first to make the leap.

-SAP’s first cloud CRM response was SAP Cloud for Customer (C4C), launched around 2013.
-It combined Cloud for Sales and Cloud for Service into a single SaaS platform.
-Key changes from on-prem CRM:
+SAP’s first cloud CRM was SAP Cloud for Customer (C4C), launched around 2013.
+It combined Cloud for Sales and Cloud for Service into one SaaS platform.
+The big shifts from on-prem CRM:

-- Mobile-first — designed for phones and tablets, not just desktops
+- Mobile-first design, built for phones and tablets

-- Standard integrations — pre-built connectors to SAP ERP and third-party systems
+- Pre-built connectors to SAP ERP and third-party systems

-C4C was a significant step forward.
+C4C was a solid step forward.
 But it was still a first-generation cloud product.
-Customisation was limited, the extension model was restrictive, and the architecture wasn’t designed for the side-by-side extension patterns that SAP BTP would later enable.
+Customisation was limited, the extension model felt restrictive, and the architecture wasn’t designed for the side-by-side extension patterns that SAP BTP would later make possible.
+We implemented C4C for quite a few customers during this period.
+It worked.
+It wasn’t elegant.

 What Was C/4HANA (2018-2020)?

-In 2018, SAP rebranded its customer experience portfolio as C/4HANA — positioning it as the CX counterpart to S/4HANA.
+In 2018, SAP rebranded its customer experience portfolio as C/4HANA, positioning it as the CX counterpart to S/4HANA.
 This wasn’t just a name change.
-SAP acquired Hybris (commerce), Gigya (identity), CallidusCloud (CPQ), and Emarsys (marketing automation) to build a complete CX suite.
+SAP had acquired Hybris (commerce), Gigya (identity), CallidusCloud (CPQ), and Emarsys (marketing automation) to build a complete CX suite.

-The challenge: these were separate products, often with different architectures, different data models, and different extension frameworks.
+The reality was messier.
+These were separate products with different architectures, different data models, different extension frameworks.
 Integration between them required significant middleware work.
-The “suite” was more of a portfolio than a platform.
+The “suite” was, if we’re honest, more of a portfolio than a platform.
+I gave a talk at an SAP event around that time and called it “five products in a trench coat pretending to be a suite.”
+Got some nervous laughter from the SAP people in the audience.

 What Is SAP CX Today (2020-Present)?

 Seventy-five per cent of ERP implementation projects get derailed (Gartner, 2024).
-The transition to SAP CX V2 products is one of the most significant architectural shifts in SAP’s customer portfolio — and getting it wrong is expensive.
+The transition to SAP CX V2 products is one of the most significant architectural shifts in SAP’s customer portfolio.
+Getting it wrong costs real money.

 In 2020, SAP dropped the C/4HANA branding and consolidated under SAP CX (SAP Customer Experience).
-More importantly, SAP launched V2 versions of Sales Cloud and Service Cloud — fundamentally different products from C4C.
+More importantly, they launched V2 versions of Sales Cloud and Service Cloud.
+And I want to be clear here: these are genuinely different products from C4C, not incremental upgrades.

-SAP Sales Cloud V2 is not an upgrade of C4C.
+SAP Sales Cloud V2 is not C4C with a fresh coat of paint.
 It’s a new product with a new data model, new extension framework (side-by-side via BTP), and new integration patterns (REST APIs, Event Mesh).
 Configuration options are broader.
 The extension model follows Clean Core principles.
+We’ve seen partners who delivered 50 C4C projects struggle with V2 because everything under the hood is new.
+I’ve sat in rooms where experienced C4C consultants looked genuinely lost.

 SAP Emarsys handles marketing automation as a distinct product within the CX portfolio.